tarngerine/sketch-origami-export/README.md

 - Append a layer name with `+` to become its own file
 - Append a group or layer name with `-` to skip the layer

 - Exports are stored in Sketch's temp directory due to sandboxing.
-Every time you run the plugin, it opens the temp directory in Finder (`Command + Option + W` to close all Finder windows).
+You can access the directory by hitting Plugins > Export for Origami > Reveal Exports in Finder.

 - You can select an artboard/top level group to export that one by itself.